websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/integrating-objects-with-third-party-services/using-google-sheets-with-objects/using-make-to-sync-object-data-with-google-sheets.md

    ![Click Create a new scenario.](./using-make-to-sync-object-data-with-google-sheets/images/01.png)

-1. Click the *Add* button, select the *Webhooks* module, and choose the *Custom webhook* trigger. <!--This runs the scenario when the webhook receives data.-->
+1. Click the *Add* button, select the *Webhooks* module, and choose the *Custom webhook* trigger.

+   This runs the scenario when the webhook receives data.

    ![Select Webhooks.](./using-make-to-sync-object-data-with-google-sheets/images/02.png)